ccloquet/ICU-babyphone/README.md

 _0. Features_

  1. broadcasts the sounds of the alamrs inside the ICU room to any device outside (eg: a smartphone, a computer, ...)
     - this uses 2 raspberry pi (1 as a mike in the room, 1 as a server outside the room), and, eg, 1 smartphone.
     - technology: RTSP
     - software: FFMPEG, VLC, RTSP-SERVER

  2. notifies the user that an alarm is sounding from inside the room
     - using the same raspberry pis
     - technology: Bluetooth Low Energy beacon frames

  The combination of 1 & 2 is designed for the reliability (should one fail, the other is expected to work)

 _1. Material_

-  - let n_d be the number of detectors and n_s be the number of servers and n_tot = n_d + n_s
+  - let n_d be the number of detectors, n_s be the number of servers and n_tot = n_d + n_s
-  - then you need n_tot of the following
+  - then you need n_tot of the following:
     - 1 raspberry pi 4
-    - 1 officiel raspberry pi alim
+    - 1 official raspberry pi alim (3A)
     - 1 Kingston 32 Gb class-10 micro SD card
     - 1 raspberry pi case
-  - you also need n_d times
+  - you also need n_d of the following:
     - 1 USB microphone (this ones works but is of low quality: https://www.amazon.fr/gp/product/B086PH9ZZX)
   - and finally
-    - 1 computer
+    - 1 computer with ethernet port
     - 1 ethernet cable (crossover or not)
-    - otionally 1 smartphone per person that should receive the alarms
+    - optionally 1 smartphone per person that should receive the alarms

 _2. Basic install_